-Niantic Labs, creator of the hugely-popular Pokemon Go game, is moving into the Wizarding World with Harry Potter: Wizards Unite.
+(Pocket-lint) - Niantic Labs, creator of the hugely-popular Pokemon Go game, moved into the Wizarding World with Harry Potter: Wizards Unite.
 The game first launched in the UK and the US in 2019, before rolling out to a range of other countries.

 Here's everything you need to know about Harry Potter: Wizards Unite.

 Harry Potter: Wizards Unite is an augmented reality (AR) mobile game that will see you immersed into the Wizarding World.
 You will become a witch or wizard, walking among muggles, defending the International Statute of Wizarding Secrecy to ensure that the magic world remains a secret.

 The Calamity has caused chaos, scattering magic items across the world and risking discovery by non-magical people.
 These "foundables" are what you'll be hunting out on your mission as part of the Statute of Secrecy Task Force.
 Trying to stop you collecting the foundables are "confoundables", dark magic or creatures, which you'll need to use spells against.

 The game will involve exploration and discovery, collection, battling, team work - and all in the real world, using Niantic's maps.
 Wizards Unite gives you the opportunity to develop your skills, choose a wizarding career (auror, magizoologist, professor), and interact with characters, artifacts and themes from the Harry Potter universe.

 It's designed to fulfil the fan fantasy in letting you become a witch or wizard.

 Harry Potter: Wizards Unite was released on 20 June 2019 in the UK and the US.
 You can get it for Android on Google Play, or you can get it for iPhone from the Apple App Store.
 It was released in a wide-range of other territories on 22 June.